EasonGZY/easongzy.github.io/_pages/about.md

 ---

-I am Ziyi Guan (管子义), a third-year PhD candidate at The Univerisity of Hong Kong (HKU), supervised by [Dr. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Graziano Chesi](https://www.eee.hku.hk/people/chesi/).
+I am Ziyi Guan (管子义), a fourth-year PhD candidate at The Univerisity of Hong Kong (HKU), supervised by [Dr. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Graziano Chesi](https://www.eee.hku.hk/people/chesi/).
 I am expected to graduate from The University of Hong Kong (HKU) in September 2025.
 Before that, I received my Bachelor's degree from the School of Microelectronics at the Southern University of Science and Technology in 2021, supervised by [Prof. Hao Yu](https://www.sustech.edu.cn/en/faculties/yuhao.html).

 My major research interests lie in Large Language Model (LLM) compression techniques such as weight Quantization and Pruning.
-Also, I'm interested in LLM finetune techniques.
+Also, I'm interested in LLM Agent techniques, espically in APP/GUI-based Agent and Retrieval-Augmented Generation filed.
 You can find my publication from my [Google Scholar](https://scholar.google.com/citations?user=TtFFJL8AAAAJ&hl=en)

+I am currently working as a research intern at Huawei Hong Kong Research Center(HKRC) (starting from November 2024).

 <span style="color: red;">I am actively seeking job opportunities starting in Fall 2025 in the field of Large Language Models (LLM), particularly in model optimization, pruning, quantization, and hardware-efficient neural network design.
 If you have a relevant position or collaboration opportunity, please feel free to contact me.</span>